felipeevalerio/notion-dracula-theme/README.md

 <!-- GETTING STARTED -->
 ## :runner: Getting Started

-### :construction-worker: Prerequisites
+### :construction_worker: Prerequisites

-First of all,to run the application you will need to install [Node](https://getbootstrap.com) and the database [Postgres](https://www.postgresql.org)
+First of all,to run the application you will need to install [Node](https://getbootstrap.com) for we can use the npm packages .
 ### :wheel: Installation

 1. Open the terminal